spekulatius/first-last/README.md

 ## Tests

-You can run the test suite as needed:
+You can run the provided test suite to validate the functionality of each utility.
+The test results will be displayed, indicating whether each test passed or failed, represented by a green tick (✓) for passed tests.

 ```bash
 $ ./test